kanaria69/Mainecoco/README.md

-## What do you call an eagle who can play the piano?
-Talonted!
+## I’ll tell you something about German sausages, they’re the wurst